Cohesity IPO: Data Management Leader Files to Go Public

 - Marketplace – Allows customers to run applications from Cohesity.
 Additionally, it allows third parties to operate directly on the Helios platform.

-In September, the company said that about 2,600 customers use its products.
-In addition, customers includes nearly a quarter of the Fortune 500, Cohesity disclosed at the time.
+In September 2021, the company said that about 2,600 customers use its products.
+Cohesity disclosed at the time that these customers include nearly a quarter of the Fortune 500.
 Cohesity clients include the U.S. Air Force, Cisco and NASA.

 Cohesity’s finances show that the company is growing rapidly.
 So, let’s look at the highlights…